b-gandhi1/franka-datacollect-ws-ros-mcp/README.md

     4. Before executing the code, ensure the gripper and mannequin are in position, and the grip is secure.
 Use commands for securing grip:
        1.  ``
        2. Note:
-10. Back to terminal 1: RUN AUTOMATION
-    1. Since `automatecams.py` is a ROS package in the ws, use `roslaunch roslaunch launch_pkg automation.launch cam_select:=<s>` to run the package, where `'s' = 'w' or 'f'` for webcam or fibrescope respectively.
-    2. Note **this needs to be executed before franka is executed**
-11. To launch the motion file use: `ros2 launch motionmannequin motionmannequin.launch.py robot_ip:=173.16.0.2`
+10. To launch the motion file use: `ros2 launch motionmannequin motionmannequin.launch.py robot_ip:=173.16.0.2`
-    1.  note: to use simulation (fake hardware) use command: `ros2 launch motionmannequin motionmannequin.launch.py robot_ip:=dont_care use_fake_hardware:=true`
+    - **Simulation version:** (fake hardware) use command: `ros2 launch motionmannequin motionmannequin.launch.py robot_ip:=dont_care use_fake_hardware:=true`
-    2. This opens RVIZ, and robot starts to move.
+      - This opens RVIZ, and robot starts to move.
 Upon connection, it should send a trigger to the camera automation to start recording.
 So both should start at the same time.

-# Launch file execution
-Use command: `roslaunch launch_pkg automation.launch cam_select:=<s>`, where 's' is 'w' or 'f', for webcam or fibrescope respectively.

 # Issues
 1. fibrescope sometimes does not work. to solve this open camera with pylon and close > run code again.
-2. video streaming but not saving... dont know why. look into this.
+2. sometimes the camera trigger does not get registered, along with other ros2 to ros1 communication.
+Restart `ros1-bridge` to solve this.